5 great teenage holiday destinations in the UK

 You can go back even further in time to Earth’s humble beginnings on the famous Jurassic Coast.
 It’s a treasure trove for budding geologists and historians, with rocks from the Triassic, Jurassic and Cretaceous periods shaping a sweeping coastline that goes on for miles.

 A Chesil beach holiday is one for the older teens who appreciate nature at its finest.
 You can soak in the scenery and create magical moments in one of the UK’s most beautiful teenage holiday destinations.

-After a long day exploring, you can rest assured that at Chesil Vista, you’ll have everything you need to unwind at your fingertips.
+After a long day exploring, you can rest assured that at Chesil Beach Holiday Park, you’ll have everything you need to unwind at your fingertips.
 There’s a heated indoor pool with a water slide, an amusement arcade, gym, fully licensed bar, restaurant, and an exciting programme of evening entertainment.
 Book your Chesil beach holiday now.